Crampon (traction aid): Grades

 Crampons are graded C1, C2 and C3 relative to their flexibility and general compatibility with different styles of boots.
 No crampons are suitable for B0 boots (flexible walking boots).

 Ski crampons

 Specialized "ski crampons" are employed in ski mountaineering on hard snow and ice.
 Far more common in the Alps than in the United States, these ski crampons are known by their European names: Harscheisen (German), couteaux (French) and coltelli (Italian), literally French and Italian for "knives" in those languages.

 Microspikes

-While crampons generally have a solid frame, large spikes, and may only be attached to a mountaineering boot, microspikes typically are flexible rubber or metal chains with more, smaller spikes.
-Since crampons are tighter and have larger spikes, they are typically used for mountaineering on steep and dense snow or glacial ice in order to maintain strong traction and avoid falls, whereas microspikes may be attached to multiple types of shoes and are generally used for hiking on flatter surfaces such as snow or even gravel or dirt.
+While crampons generally have a solid frame, and large spikes, and may only be attached to a mountaineering boot, stretch-on traction devices often referred to as "microspikes" typically consist of flexible rubber or metal chains with more, smaller spikes.
+Since crampons are tighter and have larger spikes, they are typically used for mountaineering on steep and dense snow or glacial ice in order to maintain strong traction and avoid falls, whereas stretch-on traction devices may be attached to multiple types of shoes and are generally used for hiking on flatter surfaces such as snow or even gravel or dirt.
+The term "microspikes" is commonly used to describe this category of traction devices, although it is a registered trademark of Kahtoola for a specific product.

+Heel spurs

+Heel spurs are a type of crampon that attaches to the back of the heel and allow mixed climbers to perform heel hooks.
+They are a source of controversy, however, with some regarding the use of heel spurs as being a form of aid climbing, and not free climbing.